LorenzoGreidanus/ProjectZ/README.md

-# ProjectZ
+# 30 Days Till Hell

-How to install:
+How to get to the Build:

 Step 1.
-Download the project from this Git.
+Go to this Google Drive.
 Step 2.
-Go into the Build folder and find the .exe and run it.
+Unzip the file and then run it from the .exe